Bellevue University Data & Information Overview

 Student Loan Debt

-The student loan default rate at Bellevue University is 6.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Bellevue University is 6.0%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Bellevue University Graduates Make?students who graduate with a bachelor's degree from Bellevue University make about $53,600 a year during their first few years of employment after graduation.
-This is good news for future Bellevue University graduates since it is 35% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Bellevue University Graduates Make?students who graduate from Bellevue University with a bachelor's degree go on to jobs where they make an average salary of $53,600 in their early years.
+That's great news for Bellevue University students since it is 35% more than the average college graduate's salary of $39,802 per year.

 Location of Bellevue University